vuejs/vuepress/docs/default-theme-config/README.md

 ## Git Repo and Edit Links

 Providing `themeConfig.repo` auto generates a GitHub link in the navbar and "Edit this page" links at the bottom of each page.
+You can override the generated URL of the edit link for a particular page with a `source` attribute in the front matter.

 ``` js
 // .vuepress/config.js